fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

 Clustering is used in a wide variety of applications, including these:

-For customer segmentation

-:   You can cluster your
+For customer segmentation: You can cluster your
     customers based on their purchases and their activity on your website.
 This is useful to understand who your customers are and what they need, so you can adapt your products and marketing